SteveShengStar/teamhub/README.md

 2. Copy the contents of `/backend/data/config.template.json` into `/backend/data/config.json`
 3. Go to the root directory and run `docker build ./docker -t teamhub`
 4. To start the server, simply go to the root directory and run `docker-compose up`

+### Troubleshooting
+To use the MongoDB compass desktop app, use `localhost` as the hostname and the default port 27017.

+If the DB did not load succesufully from the dump (is empty), run `docker-compse rm` and then restart the server with `docker-compose up`.

 ## Contributing
 1. Take a look under [Issues](https://github.com/waterloop/teamhub/issues) for ones you want to work on.
 2. Assign yourself to the issue to let others know you are working on it.